justinlarson/web-app-hacking-workshop-solutions/AccessControlSolutions.md

 Either edit input in the dom or intercept from `/api/Feedbacks/` with burp and change the `UserId`

-## Change the href of the link within the O-Saft product description into http://kimminich.de.
-*come back*

 ## IDOR Solutions

 ## Access someone else's basket.
 JuiceShop